 A Problem No Skeptic Can Explain

-The writers of the Gospel accounts — Matthew, Mark, Luke, and John — quite definitely affirm that Jesus Christ claimed to be the Son of God, and that he performed miracles to authenticate that affirmation.
+The writers of the Gospel accounts — Matthew, Mark, Luke, and John — affirm that Jesus Christ claimed to be the Son of God and that he performed miracles to authenticate that affirmation.

 Will this charge stand up in the light of logical inquiry?
-Let us think about it for a moment.
+Let’s think about it for a moment.

 Now, reflect upon the implications of this principle in light of the charge that the New Testament writers lied about the events in the life of Christ.

-On the other hand, if the Gospel writers did not believe in eternal accountability, and so, they callously fabricated the documents that affirmed Jesus’ divine nature, why would they have subjected themselves to the persecution that accompanied Christianity, since “this life” would be all they believed they would ever enjoy?
+On the other hand, if the Gospel writers did not believe in eternal accountability — and so they callously fabricated the documents that affirmed Jesus’ divine nature — why would they have subjected themselves to the persecution that accompanied Christianity?

 If they believed this life would be all there is, why would they suffer cruel persecution, sometimes torture, for what they knew they had fabricated?

 The infidelic theory makes no sense at all.
 This is a problem that no skeptic can explain.